 Biography

-Jess Harris is a Research Fellow at the Health & Social Care Workforce Research Unit (HSCWRU) at King’s College London, and joined its predecessor, SCWRU, in 2006.
-She has been leading the NIHR SSCR funded study on Strengthening adult safeguarding responses to homelessness and self-neglect and is undertaking two SSCR funded follow-on projects, on Evidencing the social work role within responses to multiple exclusion homelessness and on Addressing multiple exclusion homelessness in social work education.
-Jess is co-investigator on the major Housing Model Evaluation (HOME) study (2023 - 2026).
+She is conducting an NIHR HSDR funded study examining approaches to mental capacity assessment where multiple exclusion homelessness is a factor.
+She led the prior NIHR SSCR funded study on Strengthening adult safeguarding responses to homelessness and self-neglect and two SSCR funded follow-on projects, on Evidencing the social work role within responses to multiple exclusion homelessness and on Addressing multiple exclusion homelessness in social work education.
+She is also co-investigator on the Housing Model Evaluation (HOME) study.

-Jess has an MSc in Voluntary Sector Organisation from LSE and previously worked developing older people’s engagement in policy and practice at Better Government for Older People, within a London local authority, a Health Authority Health Improvement Programme for Older People, and a small community organisation.
+Jess has an MSc in Voluntary Sector Organisation from LSE and previously worked developing people’s engagement in policy and practice at Better Government for Older People, within a London local authority, a Health Authority Health Improvement Programme for Older People, and a small community organisation.
 She has 15 years' voluntary experience in community sector organisational governance.

 Jess Harris: Recent publications | ORCID iD | Research Profile at King's